*Credits for the artwork go to Halycon450*

-“Looks like we will be getting plenty of company soon.”
+“Looks like we’ll be getting plenty of company soon.”
 He put the skull inside his bag and took out a knife.

 “Don’t worry.”
 Altera widened her arms like a conductor.
-From the rim of the room, ice materialized and spiraled down to the ground, creating a staircase in the process.
+From the rim of the room, ice materialized and spiralled down to the ground, creating a staircase in the process.
 “Let’s go.”

 They ran down the stairs, and with every step they took, the ice behind them dissolved.

-As if on cue, Clockwork awaited them.
-Alongside him were his female minion and the five remaining musicians.
+“Indeed, she is,” Clockwork said as he awaited them.
+Alongside him were his female minion and five of his men.

-“I had my suspicions that you would manage to escape.”
-He said and flipped the butterfly knife in his hand.
-The moonshine glimmered on its reflection, and Clockwork pointed the curved blade, long enough to be a short sword, into their direction.
+“I had my suspicions that you would manage to escape,” he said and flipped the butterfly knife in his hand.
+The moonshine glimmered on its reflection, and Clockwork pointed the curved blade – long enough to be a short sword – into their chests.
 “So, tell me.
 What happened to Pete?”

-When he saw their faces, his smile widened, and his eyes followed.
+When he saw their faces, his smile vanished, and his eyes followed.
 Filled with fury, Clockwork chuckled.
-He let his head sink as if he had become tired of keeping it up all the time and bared his teeth.
+He let his head sink, having grown tired of keeping it up all the time and bared his teeth.
 “I see.
 I see.
 What pay will I get from thee?
 How ‘bout some ultraviolence?
 It’s time to end the silence, right, right, right?”
 Ignoring the pleas of his men, he widened his arms.
 “So, drown in madness.
-Op-“
+Ope-“

 The wind that breezed through the leaves increased its intensity and cut into her skin.
 Like knives, they tore her flesh and cloth.
 Thunder drummed, and raindrops fell from the sky.
 And following their trail was the sound of hooves.
 Louder than nature itself, they stomped on the ground and crushed through stones.
 Like a boulder that would galvanize their bodies, the sound approached them.

 The winds transformed into sickles and scythes, increasing the cuts on her skin.
-At first, the pain was unnoticeable, but as the wounds accumulated, and the blood gushed out, the pain added up.
-With each new cut, it added to the sensation until her brain was unable to ignore it.
+At first, the pain was unnoticeable, but as the wounds accumulated, and the blood began to gush out, the pain added up.
+With each new cut, it added to the sensation u until her brain was unable to ignore it.

-Strange, how it was reassuring that even scum like them made it here.
+Strange, how it was reassuring that even scum like them had made it here.

 She looked up to the sky.
 It had transformed into an ocean of dark clouds, with neither stars nor moon.
 The dances of fire and lightning were the only source of light.

 At least, they would see their end coming.
 Was this how it ends?
-She didn’t want to die, but what could she do?
+She didn’t want to die.”

 Either way, her words were the truth.
 They would fight to ensure they were alive for even one more second.